-For optimum operation of the LCD module and to prolong its life, please follow the precautions described below.
+For optimum operation of the display module and to prolong its life, please follow the precautions described below.
 Excessive voltage will shorten the life of the module.
 You must drive the display within the specified voltage limit.
 See Absolute Maximum Ratings (Pg.
 18).

-MODULES SHIPPED IN TRAYS
+HANDLING CAUTION FOR DISPLAY MODULES SHIPPED IN TRAYS